 Harmful if swallowed.
 May cause an allergic skin reaction.
 May cause damage to organs through prolonged or repeated exposure.

 Precautionary Statements: P260-P280g-P301+P312a-P363-P321-P501a

 Do not breathe dust/fume/gas/mist/vapours/spray.
 Wear protective gloves.
-IF SWALLOWED: Wash contaminated clothing before reuse.
+IF SWALLOWED: Call a POISON CENTER/doctor if you feel unwell.
+Wash contaminated clothing before reuse.
 Specific treatment (see label).
 Dispose of contents/container in accordance with local/regional/national/international regulations.